 - Veterinary procedures

 - Clinical practices

 - Exotic pets

 - Laboratory skills

-According to the American Veterinary Medical Association (AVMA), most states have a veterinary medical examiner or a department which administers an exam to graduates of an accredited veterinary technology associate or bachelor's degree.
+According to the American Veterinary Medical Association (AVMA), most states have a veterinary medical examiner or a department that administers an exam to graduates of an accredited veterinary technology associate's or bachelor's degree.
 The Veterinary Technician National Examination, called the VTNE, is used by many states.
 A satisfactory score on the exam will result in the license or certification necessary to practice in that state.
 Like many credentials, veterinary technicians who wish to maintain a valid license will need to complete continuing education throughout their career.